 What are your tips when planning what to pack for a sailing trip?

-For more tips and ideas on cruising, please read:
+For more Caribbean packing tips, please read:

-Hope you like these tips on what to pack for a sailing trip in the British Virgin Islands!.
+We hope you like these tips on what to pack for a sailing trip in the British Virgin Islands!.
 Please share them with your friends on Facebook, Twitter, and Pinterest.
 Thanks for reading!